in28minutes/in28minutes.com/_posts/2019-04-17-Software-Design-109-Design-Patterns-For-Beginners.md

 There are a few things to remember whenever you create a Singleton class.

 * The constructor needs to be ```private```, to prevent the possibility of other objects creating instances of your class.
-* In Java, build a Singleton using an ```Enum```.
+* In Java, build a Singleton using a ```Enum```.
-* JEE 7 has a built in annotation named ```@Singleton```, along with other related annotations.
+* JEE 7 has a built-in annotation named ```@Singleton```, along with other related annotations.
 * The main disadvantage of using the Singleton pattern is that the resulting code is difficult to unit test.
-Make clear decision as to where you absolutely need to use a Singleton, and where you don't.
+Make a clear decision as to where you absolutely need to use a Singleton, and where you don't.
 * In frameworks such as Spring, the objects that are managed are called beans, and beans are Singletons by default.
 What Spring does well is to ensure all this is in the background.

 #### The Factory Method Pattern